Ca7Ac1/BashBand/README.md

     - Unsure if this would work but fork off process to play a note via play cmd tool for infinite time, then if the key is unpressed send a signal to the process to stop

-TODO: talk about signals, dividing work
+TODO: talk about signals, dividing work, timeline